Evolution of Preferences in Multiple Populations: Perfect Observability

-\begin{example} Let the fitness assignment be characterized by the Battle of the Sexes game in which $V = 15$, $C = 10$, and $c = 3$; in addition, the first population consists of all males, and the second population consists of all females.
+\begin{example} Let preferences be observable, and let the fitness assignment be represented by Dawkins' Battle of the Sexes game as shown below.

-Let preferences be observable.
-Suppose that all males have preferences such that they are indifferent between being faithful and being philandering if a female is fast.
-On the other hand, suppose that females' preferences prompt them to be coy if a male is a philanderer, and to be fast if a male is faithful.
-Then the pair $(\text{Faithful}, \text{Fast})$ is a Nash equilibrium for such males and females, and this strategy pair can be an evolutionarily stable outcome.
+We imagine that the first population consists of all males, and the second population consists of all females.
+Suppose that all males have preferences such that they are faithful if a female is coy, and they are indifferent between being faithful and being philandering if a female is fast.
+Next, suppose that females' preferences prompt them to be indifferent between being coy and being fast if a male is faithful, and to be coy if a male is a philanderer.
+Then the pair $(\text{Faithful}, \text{Fast})$ is a Nash equilibrium for such males and females.
+Let this strategy pair be chosen.
+We claim that the outcome $(\text{Faithful}, \text{Fast})$ can be stable in this setting.